 We have a range of Pinterest boards to help inspire ideas including beginner project ideas.

 Krista Thomson runs some of our term time and weekend jewellery making classes and Stephen Barnett runs our intermediate stone setting classes.
-Here is there guide to starting out...
+Here is their guide to starting out...

 Krista Thomson’s Guide to Learning: